reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ## Founder of React Native Training and host of React Native Radio

-**Q:** What's the best way to learn React Native?
+<a name="whats-best-way-learn-react" href="#whats-best-way-learn-react">#</a> **Q:** What's the best way to learn React Native?
 In your opinion.
 For me the best way was finding tutorials that actually built something and then following them along step by step.  — pxY.

 **A:** I know one of the first ones I did was by [Ray Wenderlich](https://www.google.com/search?q=ray+wenderlich&rlz=1C5CHFA_enUS722US722&oq=ray+wenderlich&aqs=chrome..69i57j69i65j0l4.3383j0j4&sourceid=chrome&ie=UTF-8), it was good.